wazo-platform/wazo-doc/source/system/xivo-dird/stock_plugins.rst

 contacts.
 The ``personal`` backend needs a working Consul installation.
 This backend works with the personal service, which allows users to add personal contacts.

-The complete list of fields is in :ref:`private-contact-attributes`.
+The complete list of fields is in :ref:`personal-contact-attributes`.

 Configuration
 ^^^^^^^^^^^^^